Jonmichael Hands, Sr. Director, Product Planning, Fadu

 FDP was developed by Google, Meta, and SSD vendors, specifically for multi-tenant, multiple namespaces, multiple applications, VMs, containers, microservices, log-structured DB, and caching.
 Here is an example of CacheLib, one of the most widely deployed caching applications in hyperscale.

-A WAF = 1 in CacheLib vs the typical WAF = 3 means that hyperscalers can use the native SSD size for caching instead of having to spend up to 100% more (50% reduction inside) for overprovisioning.
-This can be done without sacrificing any application performance.
+A WAF = 1 in CacheLib vs the typical WAF = 3 means that hyperscalers can use the native SSD size for caching instead of having to spend up to 100% more (50% reduction inside) for overprovisioning without sacrificing any application performance.
 The higher performance means better response times in applications.
-Further, dialing in the amount of each DRAM and NVMe SSD cache per application is critical to balancing an improved user experience with reduced TCO.
+Further, dialing in the amount of DRAM and NVMe SSD cache for each application is critical to balancing an improved user experience with reduced TCO.

 Log Structured DB

 Flexible Data Placement (FDP) offers significant benefits for log-structured databases (LSDBs) due to their unique write patterns and performance requirements.
 The OCP NVMe SSD spec has some requirements for workloads that simulate RockDB and other production database workloads at Meta.
-In fact, Meta wants high TPS with low response time, which from the SSD side means you have to perform random reads at good quality of service and low latency, while background sequential write and TRIM is occuring.
+They want high TPS with low response time, which from the SSD side means you have to perform random read at good quality of service and low latency while background sequential write and TRIM is going on.

-2. Consistent Performance: Performance consistency and QoS improve by enabling FDP.
+- Consistent Performance: Performance consistency and QoS improves by enabling FDP

-3. Lower OP, resource utilization: FDP enables LSDBs to utilize more of an SSD’s raw capacity, increasing storage efficiency.
+- Lower OP, resource utilization: FDP enables LSDBs to utilize more of the SSD’s raw capacity, increasing storage efficiency.

-4. Scalability: Can place multiple instances of database on a single SSD (e.g. using a 4TB NVMe with four 1TB namespaces).
+- Scalability: Put multiple instances of database on a single SSD (e.g. using a 4TB NVMe with four 1TB namespaces)

-In essence, FDP optimizes LSDB performance, reliability, and scalability, while minimizing storage costs, making it a highly valued technology for demanding environments.
+In essence, FDP optimizes LSDB performance, reliability, and scalability while minimizing storage costs, making it a valuable technology for demanding environments.

 Mixed Workloads